isabel-vs/ICA_BlindSourceSeparation/docs/src/getting_started.md

 ## How to use the datatype SensorData
 Key to using the package is the SensorData datatype.
 The user can either create a SensorData instance by loading it from disk using the read_dataset() function, or he can construct his own by provididing an array of timestamps of length N and a corresponding matrix of size NxM, where M is the amount of sensors in the dataset.
-When the user has created a SensorData instance, he can pass it to the whitening function, plot it or perform the Blind Source separation using the perform_separation function.
+When the user has created a SensorData instance, he might plot it or perform the Blind Source separation using the perform_separation function.

 ## Code Example
 Load a dataset from disk

     x = read_dataset("data/foetal_ecg.dat")

-Perform whitening on the dataset

-    x = whiten_dataset(x)

 Plot dataset